500 signatures reached

 To: (1) Irish Universities Association, (2) Department of Further and Higher Education, Research, Innovation and Science, (3) Department of Justice, (4) Department of Enterprise, Trade & Employment, and (5) Higher Education Authority

-Make the Hosting Agreement Scheme accessible to all Non-EU/EEA PhD students conducting research in Ireland.
+Make the Hosting Agreement Scheme accessible to all Non-EU/EEA PhD students conducting research in Ireland who may not have employment contracts with their universities.

 Why is this important?

-1. We understand that Non-EU/EEA PhD students conducting research in Ireland can access the hosting agreement scheme but on condition that they have an employment contract as captured in the first Hosting Agreement FAQ on the Euraxess website here: https://www.euraxess.ie/ireland/fast-track-work-permit-non-eu-rd-hosting-agreement-scheme/i-wish-research-university it states:
+1. We understand that Non-EU/EEA doctoral research students conducting research in Ireland can access the hosting agreement scheme but on condition that they have an employment contract as captured in the first Hosting Agreement FAQ on the Euraxess website here: https://www.euraxess.ie/ireland/fast-track-work-permit-non-eu-rd-hosting-agreement-scheme/i-wish-research-university it states:

 'Can I have a Hosting Agreement if I am a PhD student in Ireland?